SOLAS-TTRPG/SOLAS/Tricks.md

 # Simple Tricks
 *Cost: 2 Focus*
-This tricks represent things that a character can do without any effort.
+These tricks represent things that a character can do without any effort.

 ## Fire Bolt
 *Range: 10 Tiles*